addisonwurtz/soundseer/README.md

 ## Roadmap

-- Beat detection visualizer + pyarcade radar sweep
-- Keys to notes visualizer using colors for notes ... "raindrops" (arcade lights)
+- Keys to notes visualizer using colors for notes and a shader for animation
-- Arcade glow shader???
+- Make some kind of transforming or fractalizing shader animation
 - Make a side-scrolling animation?

 ***